exoplatform/exo-documentation/docs/Application.rst

    Tomcat using Guice.

--  Use ``mvn clean package -Pplf-jboss-guice`` to build a package for JBoss using Guice.
+-  Use ``mvn clean package -Pplf-jboss-guice`` to build a package for

 -  Use ``mvn clean package -Pplf-tomcat-spring`` to build a package for Tomcat using Spring.

--  Use ``mvn clean package -Pplf-jboss-spring`` to build a package for JBoss using Spring.

 .. note:: Currently, only Guice and Spring are covered in this tutorial.
 The
 		  other implementation, Weld, will be documented later.